 2. Take Advantage of Deedback Programs

 If you own your timeshare free and clear, you can simply give it back to your resort or timeshare chain.
 Why pay Timeshare Exit Team or another expensive company thousands of dollars when you can exit your timeshare yourself with one phone call?
-Get started at the Timeshare Industry Association Safe Exit website that guides people through the deedback process.
+Get started at the Timeshare Industry Association Responsible Exit website that guides people through the deedback process.

 3. List It on the Resale Market

 There are trusted, reputable timeshare resale marketplaces to list yours for sale for as low as $15.
 You can research the current market value of your timeshare ownership, list it for sale and find a buyer all in one place.
 Timeshare Users Group and Redweek.com are highly rated by both The Better Business Bureau and millions of timeshare owners.

 If you’re an owner looking to exit a timeshare because you can’t currently use it but would like to continue owning, there are short-term options available to get you through a difficult time.
-Consider renting your timeshare out to others, banking your week with an exchange company to save it for another vacation 1-2 years from now, or trading your week for another vacation at a resort closer to your home.
+Consider renting your timeshare out to others, banking your week with an exchange company (Like RCI) to save it for another vacation 1-2 years from now, or trading your week for another vacation at a resort closer to your home.